gbencke/PyPokerBot/README.md

 Parameters:

-* **Image Source**: The jpg image containing the poker table screenshot to be analyzed.
+* **Image Source**: The jpg image containing the poker table screen shot to be analyzed.
 * **Platform**: The Poker Platform (Client Software) that should be considered in the analysis
 * **TableType**: The Type of Table, for example, 6-SEAT, 9-SEAT or others.